Biography

 I was educated at Shakespeare's grammar school, King Edward VI's, in Stratford-upon-Avon and at Merton College, Oxford.
 Awarded a postmaster scholarship in modern history, I won the university's HWC Davis prize and graduated with a First in 1972.
 I took up a research scholarship at St John's College, Oxford but left academia in mid-1974 to work in the City.

 After five years as a banker in New York and London, including a seven-month sabbatical in the Middle East to study Arabic at the British Foreign Office school in the Lebanon, I joined the Financial Times in 1979 as a specialist writer on Arab affairs.
-I worked at the FT for six years, including two on the prestigious Lex Column team.
+I worked at the FT for six years, latterly working on investigative feature articles.

-From 1985 to 1989 I worked as a consultant with McKinsey & Co in the firm's London office.
+From 1985 to 1989 I was a consultant with McKinsey & Co in the firm’s London office.
 I then returned to journalism in 1989, joining The Economist as editor of its Britain section for three years before moving to New York as its US business correspondent.

-Between 1994 and 2006, I worked as in-house head of communications for two FTSE-100 companies, Pearson plc and Rolls-Royce plc, as a publisher with Penguin Books and as a communications consultant with the London-based public relations agency, The Maitland Consultancy.
+Between 1994 and 2006, I worked in a variety of corporate roles: as a publisher with Penguin Books, as in-house head of communications for two FTSE-100 companies, Pearson plc and Rolls-Royce plc, and as a communications consultant with the London-based public relations agency, The Maitland Consultancy.